rxue/learning-dirary/programming/tools/git/commands/rebase/README.md

 More note about `squash`:
 * the value of the optional `-i` could only accept *tilde* `~`
-* Only later commits can be marked `squash`, i.e. in the commit list in the reversed order of `git log`, the commit on the top cannot be marked `squash`
+* Only later commits can be marked `squash`, i.e. in the interactive editor opened followed by `git rebase -i HEAD~<#>` command, among the commit list in the reversed order of `git log`, the commit on the top cannot be marked `squash`, only those after can be marked `squash`
 * When seeing the list of commits after the command, note that you have to keep the first few commits unchanged, then `squash` the commits after the first few ones

 ### Question: How to combine the last 3 commits into one